 Looking at your diet and sources of inflammation.
 Food can be the best form of medicine, or the slowest form of poison so it is always one of our foundational pillars of a treatment plan.
 We will work on identifying your personal food sensitivities, removing processed foods, and switching to organic whole-foods whenever possible.

 Reducing environmental exposures and overall toxic burden.
 We help you identify hidden sources of toxic burden in your life – from cookware, to lawn chemicals, to water quality.
 We need to stop putting more bad stuff in and start supporting your body in getting it out – quickly and safely.
+Specialized binders like GI Detox can help your body get rid of toxins gently and safely - just make sure and take them on an empty stomach away from other vitamins and minerals or you will soak up the vitamins and minerals!

 Stress management techniques and support.
 Our culture has most of us running at an unsustainable pace.
 We sooth ourselves with unhealthy habits, put ourselves last, and forget to take care of ourselves.
 You may be in an unhealthy relationship or an emotionally toxic work environment.
 We help you identify sources of stress, give you tools, and make a plan to reduce and manage your stress.